Nursing/Family Nurse Practitioner

 A student applying to this program must:

-- have a Bachelor of Science in Nursing Degree from an NLN-accredited program or from a program accredited by the commission on Collegiate Nursing Education (CCNE)
+- have a Bachelor of Science in Nursing and Master of Science in Nursing from a program accredited by the Commission on Collegiate Nursing Education (CCNE) or Accreditation Commission for Education in Nursing (ACEN)

-- have a minimum grade point average of 3.0 on a 4.0 scale for the last 60 semester hours of undergraduate coursework; to include courses in which the student is currently enrolled
+- have a minimum grade point average of 3.0 on a 4.0 scale for the last 30 hours of graduate and for the last 60 hours of undergraduate coursework; to include courses in which the student is currently enrolled

 - submit a two to three page essay outlining educational and professional goals